kjkazinski/NetWebDevelopmentClassProject/README.md

 ## Change the Email Token Lifespan and Add a Custom Service Container

 The default email token lifespan is *one day*.
 To change this value two custom classes, *DataProtectorTokenProvider* and *DataProtectionTokenProviderOptions*  need to be added.
-These classes can be added in their own files or to the *startup.cs* file.
+These classes can be added in their own files or to the *Startup.cs* file.

 Add the following using statements: